breml/mygoplayground/README.md

-# mygoplayground
+# breml's go/golang playground

-breml's go/golang playground
+git project to host some quick and dirty prove of concept tests.